hardik313/Portfolio/README.md

 ---

-### 🌱 Goals for 2025
+### 🌱 2025 Goals

-- Release open-source Roblox dev modules
+- Release high-quality open-source Roblox scripts
-- Write tutorials for new Luau developers
+- Create tutorials to help newer scripters learn Luau
-- Build a game framework for teams
+- Collaborate on advanced scripting projects with teams

 ---

-> *“Build once.
-Play forever.”*
+> *“Gameplay starts with code — and I write the code that makes it real.”*